According to a study published in August 2016, over half of respondents reported regularly interacting with brands via social media.

 Finally, use appropriate language.

 Yes, this seems obvious, but tons of brands have tanked their social media marketing plan due to offensive language or coming across as trying too hard.

 If it wouldn’t make sense for your brand to use slang or swear, don’t do it.

-Social media marketing is so much more than just liking a status or sharing an article.
+Learning about social media marketing is so much more than just liking a status or sharing an article.
 Everything your brand posts needs to be thought out and intentional.

 If you’d like some assistance with your brand’s social media marketing, get in touch today.